 Reception entry is oversubscribed.
 With 55 applications for 30 offers, it is sensible to plan for alternatives and understand how Wigan allocates places.
 Use FindMySchoolMap Search early to see realistic distance-based options, then build a shortlist.

 Newton Westpark Primary School suits families who value routine, clear expectations, and a calm behaviour culture, with a decent menu of clubs including sport, creative options, and academic support.
-Results are not uniformly strong at KS2, and the school sits below England average overall in FindMySchool’s rankings, but the higher-standard outcomes suggest some pupils are being stretched effectively.
+Results are not uniformly strong at KS2, and the school sits below the England midpoint in FindMySchool's rankings; the current data points more to secure individual-subject expected-standard outcomes than to combined higher-standard stretch.
 Best suited to families who want a structured, supportive primary and are prepared to ask detailed questions about how the school raises attainment for the full cohort, not only the top end.

 The most recent inspection graded the school Good across all areas (February 2023).
 Day-to-day indicators described in the report include calm behaviour, positive relationships, and pupils feeling safe.
-Academically, KS2 outcomes are mixed, with higher-standard attainment above England average but the combined expected standard below England average in 2024.
+Academically, KS2 outcomes are mixed, with 60% meeting the combined expected standard in the 2025 dataset and 0% reaching the combined higher standard.

 Wigan coordinates Reception admissions, and places are allocated using the local authority’s published criteria.
 The school’s published information focuses on applying through Wigan and registering interest with the school; families should check Wigan’s current admissions guidance for the exact oversubscription rules and how distance is measured.